stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 We need to be able to remember the value of the Program Counter when we enter a subroutine so that we can restore that value to the Program Counter on exit.
 We also need to be able to do this in a nested fashion, to support calling subroutines from subroutines.

 The solution to this problem is a data structure called the [call stack](https://en.wikipedia.org/wiki/Call_stack).
 Being a stack it supports pushing values onto it and then popping them off.
 The call stack in the 6502 is implemented as a top-down stack, meaning that it grows downwards in memory rather than upwards.
-One page of system RAM, from addresses $0100 to $01FF, is assigned to it.
+One page of system RAM, from addresses `$0100` to `$01FF`, is assigned to it.
 (This is the page directly after the zero page.)

 The Stack Pointer is used to keep track of the top of the stack.
-This register is only one byte in size, but it only needs to be because only one page is used for the stack; the MSB of any stack address will always be \$01.
+This register is only one byte in size, but it only needs to be because only one page is used for the stack; the MSB of any stack address will always be `$01`.
 When a byte is pushed onto the stack, the Stack Pointer is decremented by one.
 When a byte is popped from the stack, the Stack Pointer is incremented by one.

 We _must_ initialise the value of the Stack Pointer at program start.
 This is done using the TXS operation that was summarised earlier in this post.
-Because the stack is a top-down stack, we have to initialise the Stack Pointer to the value \$FF, which is the LSB of the address of the stack page's last byte:
+Because the stack is a top-down stack, we have to initialise the Stack Pointer to the value `$FF`, which is the LSB of the address of the stack page's last byte:

 ```asm6502
 ; Initialising the call stack: